 All events with high profile, controversial speakers, or VIP guests are to be approved by the Dean of Students Office before the event is approved and should follow our event registration guidelines.
-Please contact JonRobert Bagley, jonrobert bagley@harvard.edu, if you have any questions or need help determining if your guest meets these criteria.
+Please contact the SOCH team at, soch@fas.harvard.edu, if you have any questions or need help determining if your guest meets these criteria.